afarrukh125/LobbyBot/README.md

 * Move away from serialization.
 If the `Lobby` class is updated, then it might be necessary to delete the `lobby.dat` file entirely, causing consistency issues.
 * Base functionality largely complete, but might not function consistently.
+* JavaDoc comments where possible.
+I prefer self-documenting code, but commenting holistic aspects of the program which are unlikely to change such as the purpose of classes can be good.